cantierecreativo/admino/README.md

 ### Customizing the output

-The `#column` and `#action` methods are very flexible, allowing youto change almost every aspect of the generated table cells:
+The `#column` and `#action` methods are very flexible, allowing you to change almost every aspect of the generated table cells:

 ```erb
 <%= Admino::Table::Presenter.new(@tasks, Task, self).to_html(class: 'table-class') do |row, record| %>